notaryproject/notary/docs/configuration.md

 	`mypassword`, and to decrypt any private key stored with password alias `passwordalias1` with the passphrase `mypassword`.

 	Older passwords may also be provided as environment variables.

-For instance, let's say that you wanted to change the password that is used to create new keys (rotating the passphrase and re-encrypting all the private keys is not supported yet).
+	Let's say that you wanted to change the password that is used to create new keys (rotating the passphrase and re-encrypting all the private keys is not supported yet).